mitkrieg/stage-manager/README.md

-# Bunk
+# Stage Manager

-Bunk is an app for summer camps to manage campers, parents, staff and camp operations.
+Stage Manager is an app that provides, producers, general management and company management of live performance enterprise to manage operations, finance and artistic needs of entertainment productions